Refer with confidence.

 It's a professionally boundaried practice rooted in nervous system awareness, embodiment, and client-led exploration.
 The practitioner follows the client's pace and consent at every stage.
 The work is structured, held, and clearly scoped.

-For clients whose pain lives in their bodies — whose insights haven't yet become sensations — this kind of somatic support can offer.
+For clients whose pain lives in their bodies — whose insights haven't yet become sensations — this kind of somatic support offers something talk therapy alone cannot.

-The two modalities are not in competition.
 When a client is in therapy and doing this work alongside it, the results are often more integrated than either approach produces alone: therapeutic insights begin to land in the body, not just the mind.
-The felt sense catches up to the understanding.

 Why haven't you heard more about this?